blitz/x86.lol/_posts/2024-07-07-confidential-complexity.md

 ## tl;dr

-Complexity frequently leands to security issues.
+Complexity frequently leads to security issues.
 Adding support for a bunch of confidential computing technologies to KVM increases its complexity and thus softens its security stance.